-Lennox also supports a phasedown schedule as opposed to a complete prohibition on use of certain HFCs.
+AHRI also supports a phasedown schedule as opposed to a complete prohibition on use of certain HFCs.
 Complete prohibitions raise the concern of servicing equipment.
-The current installed base-i.e. the existing commercial refrigerators, freezers, and other applications that are currently in use throughout the state of California-uses refrigerants that are legal today, but will be prohibited after the regulation goes into effect.
+The current installed base-i.e. the existing commercial refrigerators, freezers, and other application that are currently in use up-and-down the state of California-uses refrigerants that are legal today, but will be prohibited after the regulation goes into effect.
 Existing products will require servicing.
-An outright prohibition will eliminate the ability to repair and service presently installed equipment, the function of which relies on the refrigerant that it was designed to use when it was manufactured.
+An out-right prohibition will eliminate the ability to repair and service presently installed equipment, the function of which relies on the refrigerant that it was designed to use when it was manufactured.
 The installed base, including newly installed equipment, will have to undergo a costly replacement, rather than a simple repair.
-A phasedown process with clear benchmarks for repair, reclaimed refrigerant and retrofit uses would address this issue and provide clarity for equipment with prohibited refrigerants that was installed before the date of prohibition.
+As stated in ARB documents, this proposed regulation could cost a typical business between \$80 and \$254,000 and a small business up to \$14,200.
+That is significant capital to a business, when also taking into consideration the resources used to purchase the previously installed equipment that will now have to be replaced.
+A phasedown process with clear benchmarks for repair, reclaimed refrigerant, and retrofit uses would address this issue and provide clarity for equipment with prohibited refrigerants that was installed before the date of prohibition.
 ARB should address this issue by providing clear guidance on servicing existing equipment.
-For example, existing systems using prohibited refrigerants should continue to be allowed to be operated, serviced and maintained for the remainder of their useful life if installed or retrofitted prior to the effective date as described in Federal Register / Vol. 80, No. 138 / Monday, July 20, 2015.
+For example, existing systems using prohibited refrigerants should continue to be allowed to operate, serviced and maintained for the remainder of their useful life if installed or retrofitted prior to the effective date as described in Federal Register / Vol. 80, No. 138 / Monday, July 20, 2015.